 - Blended learning – Students will first complete 43 hours of online training required prior to the listed in-classroom dates.
-Access to the online material will be granted soon after registration and no later than roughly 7 – 10 days prior to the classroom courses.
+Access to the online material will be granted soon after registration.
 Those who do not complete the online portion will not be allowed into the in-person sessions and must reschedule.

-- Classroom learning / lab – after completing the online portion of the class, students will attend 35 hours of classroom practical / testing sessions.
+- Classroom learning / lab – after completing the online portion of the class, students will attend 35 hours of classroom training, including skills testing and supervised practicals.

-Prerequisites: Students must be 16 years of age and have a high school diploma or GED.
+Prerequisites: Students must be 16 years of age or older.
 Scrubs and masks are required for in-person sessions.
 Feel free to contact our office with any questions.
 Though not a prerequisite for CNA training, it is highly recommended that you also have a current Basic Life Support (BLS) CPR certification card.
 This is required by most employers and is a separate class/certification.
 Information on options to take this course (if needed/desired) will be emailed prior to your course and can be found here or by selecting BLS from the navigation menu on our website.

 To enroll, click register next to your preferred in-person session.
 The dates listed in each session are all mandatory.
 When selecting an in-person session, keep in mind that all 43 hours of online coursework MUST be able to be completed in time for your first in-person date.
 Please allow yourself enough time for this.
 Online access is granted within 1-2 business days of your registration-via email.